 During this time you can visit Seville taking in the historical sites of the city.
 The main ones are the Cathedral, Alcazar or Maria Luisa Park.
 But during this special week you can also enjoy the amazing atmosphere of this colourful celebration.

 This extraordinary festival explodes into life and radiates culture, attracting tourists and locals alike.
 Locals come together to celebrate with friends and family gathering in marquees known as “Casetas”.
-These traditional tents are owned by influential local Families, Associations or “Peñas” (Groups of friends).
-Some are formed by local Clubs or Political Parties.
+These traditional tents are owned by influential local Families, Associations or “Peñas”.
+(Groups of friends).
+Some are local Clubs or Political Parties.

-Each Caseta is equipped with a bar and a kitchen.
+Each Caseta has a bar and a kitchen.
 Providing guests with drinks and food unrelentingly from midday until dawn.

 Over the 10 days of the Feria de Abril expect to see ladies dressed up in traditional costumes dancing the Sevillanas.
 Flamenco groups play lively music throughout the fair.
 There’s also magnificent colourful parades of carriages with Andalusian horses decorated in bright colours too.